annwanjiku/Api_endpoints/README.md

 ## Notes and Best Practices

 - `POST`, `PUT`, and `DELETE` **cannot be used in a browser URL**; use `requests` or API testing tools.
-- Always use `request.json` to handle JSON input, which is extracted from the request body.
 - Define routes clearly and use meaningful endpoints.

-## Conclusion

-Flask provides an easy way to build APIs with standard HTTP methods.
-Using `jsonify`, handling requests properly, and using tools like `requests` ensures smooth API functionality.